 Music & Radio Streaming

 Digital music revenue has been on the steady increase in recent years, illustrating the increasing significance of the internet in the music industry.
-Subscription and streaming plays an especially vital role as it accounted for around half of the total digital music revenue in 2015.
-Some of the largest players in this industry are Pandora and Spotify, both of which average well over a million active sessions.
+Subscription and streaming plays an especially vital role as it accounted for well over half of the total digital music revenue in 2016.
+Some of the largest players in this industry are Pandora and Spotify, both of which average active sessions into the millions.
 A branch of this industry which is also gaining in popularity is podcasting.
 During a recent survey, 30 percent of respondents stated that they listen to podcasts daily or several times a week, both at home and on-the-go.
 The most popular genres of podcasts include comedy, music, and TV & Film.

 Television & Video Streaming

 Revenue from over-the-top content/streaming video is projected to rocket from four billion U.S. dollars in 2012 to 12.6 billion U.S. dollars in 2019.
 The American TV viewer, on average, streams content on a TV set 2.5 days per week.
 The undoubted frontrunner in video subscription services is Netflix, which had 47 million subscribers in the United States in 2016, almost double that of its closest competitor, DirecTV.